demian85/home-server/README.md

 ## How it works
 Sonoff devices connect to the broker and report their state while also subscribing to a control topic, allowing you to switch them on/off.

 Server runs in the background and monitors the sensor topic for the Sonoff TH16.
 Some logic decides when to switch the heater on/off.

-The UI is built on React and consists of simple components that allows the user to switch the appliances on/off.
+The UI is built on React and consists of simple components that allow the user to switch the appliances on/off and view sensor, weather and derived data, like the "real feel" temperature.

-Sensor and weather data is also visible.
+The browser keeps a connection to the MQTT broker using Websockets.